stonecauldron/tile-mapper/report/paper.md

 navigate space in their respective games.
 In *Mario* the player moves through the levels in a left to right direction avoiding enemies and obstacles by jumping; the levels have only one direction of progression.
-In contrast to the *Mario* game, in *Pokemon* the players can freely move with two degrees of freedom, the progression is non-linear and much less constrained.
+In contrast to the *Mario* games, in *Pokemon* the players can freely move with two degrees of freedom, the progression is non-linear and much less constrained.
 Given these differences in the generated maps we can assume the Markov chains do succeed in reproducing the spatial style of their training data.